 Hello!
 Thanks for visiting my academic website.
 Here’s a bit about me:

 Research: As matter is cooled to near absolute zero, strange properties emerge out of interactions between the particles which make up matter (atoms) and light (photons).
 My work consists of playing with mathematical models of such “quantum gases” to understand the rich features and make testable predictions, which could also have technological applications.
-Here is a story on our recent work on ripples in a superfluid (a novel phase of matter), written for a general audience:
+Below are some stories based on my work, written for a general audience:

 Other things I like: I’m fond of comedy and music, having learned ragas and Bengali music for several years.
 I also enjoy walking through the woods and thinking (about random things), listening to audiobooks and interviews, reading popular science articles, watching films, documentaries, and panel shows, spending time in a boat, playing cricket, tennis, and the harmonium, and traveling to new places, although I don’t get to do all these things very often.
 I like to live in the present, keep things simple, and stay hopeful of the future (well, I try!).
 But on the other hand, I rarely go to the gym and am quite lazy, so there you are.